wpwoodjr/plex-docker/README.md

 #### `database`
 This is where Plex maintains its database and configuration.

 Defaults to `database` in `plex_dir`.
-You can change `database` to point directly to your Plex database directory, or alternatively you can create a symbolic link in `plex_dir` from `data` to your Plex database directory:
+You can change the value of `database` to point directly to your Plex database directory, or alternatively you can create a symbolic link in `plex_dir` from `data` to your Plex database directory:
 ```
 ln -s /your-plex-database/ database/database
 ```